John Truelove: Further productions

-"Rock the House", which sampled the vocals of Miami house artist Nicole, entered the Top 75 of the UK Singles Chart in 1991.
-Other notable The Source productions include 'Sanctuary of Love', released on Hooj Choons in 1993, and 'Clouds', a cover of the Chaka Khan track, sung by her sister Taka Boom, released on XL Recordings and which reached Number 38 in 1997.
-John has also released records as Lectrolux and under his own name.
+"Rock the House", which sampled the vocals of Miami house artist Nicole, entered the top 75 of the UK Singles Chart in 1991.
+Other notable The Source productions include "Sanctuary of Love", released on Hooj Choons in 1993, and "Clouds", a cover of the Chaka Khan track, sung by her sister Taka Boom, released on XL Recordings and which reached number 38 in 1997.
+Truelove has also released records as Lectrolux and under his own name.